 As your website begin to attract more visitors, the WordPress need to handle high bandwidth and hence you need to add more CPU or processing power to your application.
 You can do that by performing the following steps.

-• either a Standard Production workload of S1V1 with 1.75 GB memory and 100 total ACU that supports an Auto Scale of up to 10 instances subject to availability
+Standard Production workloadofS1V1with 1.75 GB memory and 100 total ACU that supports an Auto Scale of up to 10 instances subject to availability - or

-• or Premium Production workload of P1V2 with 3.5 GB memory with 210 total ACU that supports an Auto Scale of up to 20 instances subject to availability
+Premium Production workloadofP1V2with 3.5 GB memory with 210 total ACU that supports an Auto Scale of up to 20 instances subject to availability

 Point Azure App Service to a Custom Domain